-Typically the first measurement we need are the duct opening or filter sizes, but sometimes we need the overall size especially if you have to fit within a tight or specific area or if you have an obstruction such as a base molding, threshold or cabinet nearby.
+Typically the first measurement we need are the Duct Opening or filter sizes, but sometimes we need the overall size as well, especially if you have to fit within a specific tight area, or if you have an obstruction such as a base molding, threshold or cabinet nearby.

 We have a few real life sample photos of specific vent locations to help better understand “How-To Measure”

 We often get calls regarding replacing a broken flush mount insert for the pre-existing framework.
 All manufacturers use their own production sizing, so we will need 3 sets of measurements to fit within their tight framework.
 Sometimes, installers have modified or retrofitted these and you may want to include a photo for us to spot any potential red flags.
 The 3 sets of measurements we will need will be the backside that fits into the duct opening, the top edge thickness, and the overall size.
 This diagram is most helpful to reference for sizing replications.
 If your insert is missing, you can also measure your framework.